 Bambaataa has traveled far and ride to spread the gospel of hip hop but even his legendary career seems almost pedestrian when compared to the travels of Robert Smalls, a Civil War era escaped slave who is also an Aries Sun, Sagittarius Moon.
 (Chart) If the rise and fall of Death Row reads like a chapter out of The Godfather, Smalls’ biography reads like a combination of the Tupacalypse Now album, Django Unchained, and The Hunt for Red October all rolled into one.
 On May 13th, 1862 Smalls commandeered a cargo ship full of slaves and ran it through a blockade of Confederate Navy ships to freedom.
 The ship also contained Confederate code books holding the 1860s equivalent of top secret computer files which Smalls managed to decipher on his own.
 (Source) When Smalls’ wife asked him what would happen if he was captured he replied, “I’ll be shot.”
 In other words, he was prepared to end up on the Civil War version of “death row” if it meant a chance at freedom.
 Following the war he would become one of the most influential politicians in the South.
 He also ended up wealthy enough that he eventually purchased the home of his former master.

 Bob Woodward’s crusade on behalf of the rule of law took down Richard Nixon, the most criminal-minded of the U.S. presidents.
 Smalls’ crusade on behalf of emancipation earned him a one-on-one meeting with Abraham Lincoln, the most justice-minded of the U.S. presidents.
 That Aries/Sagittarians like Woodward and Smalls would succeed at such daring operations makes perfect sense.
-Of the 144 Sun/Moon pairings, this is the one most likely to risk a life and death ride down road less traveled.
+Whether in the 1860s or the 1970s, in Washington D.C. or South Central Los Angeles, for Aries/Sadge, life simply isn’t worth living unless it’s a death-defying trip down the road less traveled.